fordpic/crypto-dashboard/README.md

 There are no user accounts and no paywalls - everything is completely free.

-The deployed app can be found at this link: [CryptoWatch Deployment]()
+The deployed app is hosted on AWS Amplify and can be found at this link: [CryptoWatch Deployment](https://main.d1or44i85pw6f4.amplifyapp.com/)

 ### Technology Used